Information about paying for your healthcare at hospitals in Canterbury.

 We do not invoice insurance companies.
 We expect you to pay us and claim it back from your insurance company.

 You must pay for outpatient services in advance.
 You can make payments at the Accounts Receivable Office on the ground floor of Christchurch Hospital.
-The office will give you a receipt, which you need to present at your appointment.
+The Accounts Receivable Office will give you a receipt, which you need to present at your appointment.

-SWIFT code: WPACNZ2W (to be used if making payments from overseas)
+SWIFT code: BKNZNZ22 (to be used if making payments from overseas)

-Please use your invoice number and customer number as reference.
+Please use your invoice number and customer number / NHI number as a reference.

-If you wish to pay by MasterCard or Visa, please email: email@example.com with the following details: card type, card number and expiry date.
+If you wish to pay by MasterCard or Visa, please contact the Eligibility Team Eligibility@cdhb.health.nz to arrange payment.

 Is this page useful?